JustFoxx/outset/README.md

-# outset
+# outsets
-Server-side fabric mod where players play as different creatures
+Server-side Mod inspired by Origins.
+Play as creatures